Sandbox limits

 ZeroDiv | ZeroDivisionError | Division or modulo by zero |

-CallDepth | RecursionError | Past max_calls |
+CallDepth | RecursionError | Past max_calls, or comparing distinct self-referential containers (same-object == short-circuits to True) |

 Heap | MemoryError | Past heap limit |